 Another reason for your turtle’s shell turning white is because of scute shedding.
-Scute is the outermost layer of a turtle’s shell.
-These scutes comprise keratin, which is the same element that makes up the hair and nails in a human body.
+The scute is the outermost layer of a turtle’s shell.
+These scutes comprise keratin, which is the same element that makes up the hair and nails in the human body.

 Shedding scute is expected when a turtle is growing.
 They need to shed scutes to replenish the amount of keratin in their shell.
 Whenever there’s an occurrence of profound shedding, a turtle will shed a massive amount of scutes, revealing a bare shell.
 And in this course of shedding, a turtle’s shell might seem to turn white, dull, or transparent.